 - A co-applicant is also primarily responsible for Home Loan repayment.
 A co-signer, on the other hand, acts as a guarantor and is responsible for providing support to the primary borrower in case of a financial crunch.

-- While the credit score and income profile of both the co-applicant and co-signer are scrutinized by the lender, the profile of a co-applicant undergoes much stronger scrutiny than the profile of a co-signer.
+- While the credit score and income profile of both the co-applicant and co-signer are scrutinised by the lender, the profile of a co-applicant undergoes much stronger scrutiny than the profile of a co-signer.

-If you are planning to buy a home and need a home loan but your Home Loan eligibility is low, you can benefit from adding a co-signer or co-applicant to your application.
+If you are planning to buy a home and need a Home Loan but your Home Loan eligibility is low, you can benefit from adding a co-signer or co-applicant to your application.
 However, make sure that your co-signer or co-applicant understands their role and responsibilities well.

 *Terms and conditions apply.